TheOneSSA/Movie_Recommender/README.md

 Here's the dataset we collected from different sources: https://github.com/TheOneSSA/IMDb_Movies_Datasets

 For deployment, we used Flask web framework and the Heroku platform.
-Link to the web application :- https://project-movie-recommender.herokuapp.com/
+Link to the web application :- https://project-movie-recommender.herokuapp.com/ (some features aren't working properly, as Heroku has a 512 MB dyno limit under free subscription, but it will run properly on deploying on your local machine, with RAM >= 2 GB)

 # Files Brief